 The version of Historical Directories launched in February 2003 can no longer be sustained due to software and hardware obsolescence.
 We have therefore moved the content to a new Historical Directories Collection, part of our Special Collections Online.
 This work is essential in order to maintain free and sustainable public access to the resource.

-Update, 11 March 2014: Migration of Historical Directories is now complete and the previous website will cease to operate from 31 March 2014.
+Update, 31 March 2014: Migration of Historical Directories is now complete and the previous website has been withdrawn.
 We are grateful to the many users who have provided feedback on the new site, and will continue to improve it during 2014.

 Thewebsite was launched in February 2003 as part of a Lottery funded project.
 In order to continue providing free access to this resource, we have transferred the directories onto a new website.